azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 service/contactsapi created
 ```

 So, how do we check, that the service(s) really find pods to route traffic to?
-Therefor, another Kubernetes object comes into play: `Endpoints`.
-An endpoint tracks the IP addresses of individual pods and is created for each service you define.
+Here another Kubernetes object comes into play: `Endpoints`.

+An _endpoint_ tracks the IP addresses of individual pods and is created for each service you define.
 The service then references an endpoint to know to which pods traffic can be routed to.
 Any time a pod gets created or deleted (and is part of a certain service), the corresponding `Endpoint` gets updated.

-Let's see how that looks like in our case.
+Let's see how that looks like in our case:

 ```shell
 $ kubectl get services,endpoints